-Popular half-hardy Salvias such as S. farinacea and S. splendens are actually short lived tender perennials, which can survive over winter, if given protection from temperatures below 0°C. They are usually grown in the UK as annuals.
+Popular half-hardy Salvias such as S. farinacea and S. splendens are actually short lived tender perennials, which can survive over winter, if given protection from temperatures below 0°C. However, they are usually grown in the UK as annuals.

 Family: Lamiaceae (mint family)